 This is a no-churn recipe, meaning there’s no ice cream maker needed.
 All you’ll need is a blender with ice-crushing capabilities or a food processor — depending on the power of your blender, a food processor may work best as we won’t be adding a ton of liquid into the equation, which blenders don’t typically like.

 Use a freezer-safe container to store low carb chocolate ice cream in the freezer.
 Applying plastic wrap directly to the surface area of the ice cream will prevent any ice crystals from forming.

-This ice cream recipe works wonders when you scoop it up, or when you toss it into a popsicle mold for low carb popsicles.
+You can also pour this ice cream into popsicle molds for low carb popsicles!
 Either way, you’ll love it!